Para la versión en español de las siguientes Preguntas más Frecuentes, por favor pulse aquí.

 b.
 Who Can File a Complaint?

 c.
-Will Filing a Complaint Affect my Ability to Appeal my Court Case?
+Will Filing a Complaint Affect my Ability to Appeal my Case?

 No. Commission investigations and prosecutions are separate from and have no effect on other legal proceedings.
-You should NOT wait for a response from the Commission before you appeal your case or take any other action you deem appropriate in a lawsuit.
+You should not delay pursuing an appeal or taking other appropriate legal action based on a Commission complaint.

 d.
 How Long Does the Complaint Process Take?

-Every case is unique and it is not possible to predict the time frame that will be required to complete an investigation and resolve a case.
-The factors involved in the length of time required are: whether the investigation requires obtaining and reviewing court records, including transcripts or recordings; whether additional witnesses must be interviewed; and whether the Commission’s Disciplinary Counsel is currently prosecuting one or more formal cases.
+Every case is unique, so it is not possible to predict the time that will be required to complete an investigation and resolve a given case.
+Relevant factors include whether the investigation requires obtaining and reviewing court records, including transcripts or recordings; whether additional witnesses must be interviewed; and whether the Commission’s professional staff is currently prosecuting one or more formal cases.

 2. Complaint Process